Ecwid/ecwid-api-docs/includes/_categories.md

 400 | Malformed request parameters
 400 | Category name must not be empty
-404 | The parent category or one of the assigned products is not found 449 | Store catalog cannot be modified at the moment because import is in progress.
+404 | The parent category or one of the assigned products is not found 409 | There was a conflict modifying the store (updating a category while it's being edited elsewhere).
 Retry later.
-409 | Data validation error
+415 | Unsupported content-type: expected `application/json` or `text/json`
-409 | There was a conflict modifying the store.
+449 | Store catalog cannot be modified at the moment because import is in progress.
 Retry later.
 500 | Server error